-Alen Corp, the company behind one of Digital Trends’ best air purifiers of 2020, recommended using a filter treated with an antimicrobial coating claimed to kill mold, mildew, fungus, bacteria, and viruses on contact.
+Alen Corp, the company behind one of Digital Trends’ best air purifiers of 2020, recommended using a filter treated with an antimicrobial coating that’s claimed to kill mold, mildew, fungus, bacteria, and viruses on contact.

 You definitely want to make sure that you are regularly replacing the filters.

-HEPA versus PECO filters
+HEPA vs. PECO filters

 HEPA filters are made out of a type of fabric that functions similar to a net.
 Air is passed through the fabric by a fan.
 Particulates are caught by this fabric, while the now-clean air is allowed to exit out the other side.
 Over time, the particles will accumulate on the fabric until it loses efficiency.
 That’s why filters have to be replaced.

 PECO filters work in a similar, but more complex way.
 First, air passes through a sort of “pre-filter” that’s laced with carbon.
 Next, it moves through a larger filter that captures and binds molecules to ions and then destroys them.